 It’s a lovely statue well worth examining from all angles.
 And speaking of erecting the statue, rumor has it, the sculptors wanted to make Neptune’s manhood bigger than it is, but the city wasn’t happy about that.
 So instead, his thumb is sculpted in such a way, that if you look at him from the back and right side, it appears he has a huge package!
-Check it out below.
-You can see it in the Basilica window.
+Check it out.
 Well done, boys!

 Stroll around Piazza Maggiore